rcnl-org/nmsm-core/README.md

 ### Joint Model Personalization (JMP)

 JMP optimizes the joint parameters of specific joints to reduce Inverse Kinematics errors for a specified marker file.
+JMP also allows optimization of marker placement and body scaling.

 ### Data Preprocessing